Paella: A Recipe for American Cooks

 Here are the ingredients, or their substitutes were I not able to locate the original:

-- Lima beans (Garrofó), five to ten per person.
+- Butter beans, 5 pieces.
 Garrofó is a variety typically grown in Valencia, which has a little black spot in the center.
-I have not found any in the US, but if the Lima beans are relatively fresh they work just fine.
+I have not found any in the US, but the butter beans will work just fine.

-- Green beans (Bajoca), five to ten per person.
+- Green beans, 5-10 pieces.
 The ideal ones are flat (called “Italian” in some supermarkets).
 They are not as available as round-shaped green beans in the US, and those will work well, so don’t bother shopping around too much.

-- Saffron.
+- Saffron, one pinch regardless of the number of people.
 If you can afford it, it is said to be the key ingredient!
-If you can’t, you should substitute with turmeric to still get the yellow color on the rice.
-Just a little bit, either way!
+If you can’t, you should substitute with a pinch of turmeric or artificial yellow color to still get the right color on the rice.
+I always use saffron; my mom always used yellow coloring.

 - Fresh rosemary.